Regis de Ramel: Professional career

-In 2015, the three locations began the process of merging under a single brand, flyADVANCED Group.
+In 2015, the three locations began the process of merging under a single brand, flyADVANCED Aviation Group.
 The location in Wilmington, DE (ILG) provides full service executive aircraft management services for both jet and prop aircraft.
 The Blue Bell Wings Field location (LOM) offers full executive and corporate management services for light jet and prop aircraft.
 The Lancaster Airport location serves exclusively as an aircraft service center.

-flyADVANCED is a Cirrus Aircraft Authorized Service Center (ASC)and Platinum Training Center.
+flyADVANCED has three (3) Cirrus Aircraft Authorized Service Centers (ASC)and a Platinum Training Center.
 It is the largest Cirrus Authorized Service Center in the United States.